Startups made easy. Sorted.

 On SeedLegals we’ve automated EMI and Unapproved option schemes so you can build and run your scheme yourself.

-To get started, log in or register and go to Share Options.
+To get started, you’ll need an annual Share Options Subscription.
+If you want to check out the workflow first, sign up for a 7-day free trial.
+After you log in, navigate to Share Options.
 You can ask our experts for help to choose the right scheme, the vesting schedule and exercise terms for your team.
 We’re here to guide you through every step.
 All the documents you need are generated automatically on SeedLegals, including the scheme rules, option grants, tax elections and more.

 Talk to the experts